peterorbb/testtask/README.md

 Installation:

-To install the application, you can clone the repo, then in the installation directory you should perform ‘nom install’.
+To install the application, you can clone the repo, then in the installation directory you should perform ‘npm install’.

 Running the app:

-To run the app, you should go to the installation directory and perform ’nom start’.
+To run the app, you should go to the installation directory and perform ’npm start’.